 The courses in the programme offer innovative opportunities for thinking globally and locally while examining institutional debates that highlight complexities of policy, governance and social interaction at multiple levels of society, in both wealthier and poorer countries.

 The programme can be taken as a standalone Postgraduate Certificate or as part of the MSc in Global Challenges.
-(If you wish to complete the MSc, the entry is by means of the Postgraduate Certificate.)
 The programme can be taken on a part-time basis.